Ladrillo/ketchup/readme.md

 npx @ladrillo/ketchup foo-branch
 ```

-If no branch name is provided, "lecture" is used.
+If no branch name is provided (e.g. "foo-branch"), "lecture" is used instead.
 This is the branch Ketchup will push to, and students can reset to.

 If Ketchup is closed during the demo, you can continue where you left off by running: